elishakstevens/Python-Projects/README.md

 # Python-Projects

-These are assignment and projects written in Python, which may use various modules such as tkinter or sqlite3.
+These are assignments and projects written in Python, which may use various modules such as tkinter or sqlite3.

 ## Projects:
 - Phonebook